Leer esta página en español (read this page in Spanish)

 For immediate continuity of care requests, you or your health care provider can request that records are sent directly to their office.
 Use the form above, or your provider’s office can fax a written request on business letterhead to 619-543-7128.
 They should include the patient's name, date of birth, and date of visit or information requested.
 Please write "STAT" at the top of the request.

-mail all subpoena-related documents, non-patient directed requests, and/or audit requests.
-See our
+Note: Please mail all subpoena-related documents, non-patient directed requests, and/or audit requests.
+See our mailing address.

 Fees for Paper Copies